OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 Now if you already decided someone is good, he can do no evil, and if you decided that someone is evil, it's good to kill them.
 Killing them is good.
 You see, it is not like something new.

 I mean, I look at history, and I see, I'm sorry to say, and I'm sorry to say this, but westerners have always dealt like this with indigenous people.
-You first treated them like savages, you know, Native Americans First Nation Aboriginal: "They're savages, kill all the savages."
+You first treated them like savages, you know, Native Americans First Nation Aboriginal: 'They're savages, kill all the savages.'
 And then when they're almost extinct, you start feeling sorry for them, you know, like animals.

 So maybe the solution is that we kill as many Palestinians as possible, so the few of them that remain do not bother you.
 And maybe for another years, become a tree hugger and...